Steve Padilla: Election

 Padilla was elected the 38th Mayor of Chula Vista on November 5, 2002, defeating fellow City Council member Mary Salas, a colleague and political ally.
-The race between the two democrats was hotly contested and closely observed given the nature of the candidate's past relationship and the historic nature of the election.
+The race between the two democrats was hotly contested.

-Chula Vista is the second-largest city in San Diego County, after San Diego proper.

 The election was an open-race, as incumbent Shirley Horton was term-limited.

 Padilla could not have sought another term on the city council in 2002, due to a prohibition on serving more than two terms consecutively.

 With both Padilla and Salas running, the election marked the first-time that two incumbent Chula Vista City Council members had run for mayor.
 The election was also historic in that all three candidates running (Salas, Padilla, and Petra Barajas) were Hispanic, guaranteeing that the city would elect its first Hispanic mayor.

 One of Padilla's pledged priorities was to promote plans to manage growth in the city's eastern segment and to regenerate its older neighborhoods.

 To address the increased traffic congestion stemming from the city rapid growth, Padilla proposed ensuring that developers pay for roads and public services prior to receiving approval for their developments.

 Padilla proposed creating a unified school district within city limits.

 Padilla was endorsed by two of other four other members of the city council, as well as the Chula Vista Chamber of Commerce and the Chula Vista Police Officers Association.
 In addition to two incumbent city council members, he also received the endorsement of a council member-elect who had won election in the first-round of the city's elections.

 With much political overlap between Salas and Padilla, the race was seen as being debated on which candidate had the superior experience to lead the city.

 Throughout the campaign, Salas and Padilla criticized each other for accepting campaign contributions from different real estate developers.

 A tense race from its inception, in the closing days of the general election, things became particularly hostile as both candidates assailed each other's records.
 Additionally, Padilla's campaign circulated literature quoting Salas as having used the word "gringos" in a quote to the newspaper El Latino.

 Voter turnout was significantly lower in the 2002 election than it had been in the previous two elections.